About the Log Cabin Wilderness Lodge

 Slip into a bit of our Alaskan Heaven

 Located 28 miles south of Tok, 300 miles northeast of Anchorage, 240 miles southwest of Fairbanks, six miles from the nearest neighbors, LCLW's 11 acres are surrounded by millions of acres of public land.
-Though off the electrical grid and far from the nearest cell phone tower, free WiFi service is available to visitors of at this intersection of rural and modern living.
+Though off the electrical grid and far from the nearest cell phone tower, free WiFi service is available to visitors of at this unique blend of rural charm and modern convenience.

-Originally called the "Log Cabin Inn," this property was developed in the 1940s on what was then the main road from Tok to Anchorage.
-Among the guests who found their way to the Log Cabin Inn during its early years of operation were Hollywood stars John Wayne and Andy Devine.
+Initially named the "Log Cabin Inn," this property was established in the 1940s along what was then the primary route from Tok to Anchorage.
+Among the early guests who visited the Log Cabin Inn were Hollywood icons John Wayne and Andy Devine.

-The Log Cabin Inn closed in 1970 when the road was moved to more stable ground on the western side of the valley and became a private residence.
-When the property became available in 2004, John and Jill Rusyniak purchased the property and built the Log Cabin Wilderness Lodge, creating a visitor's paradise.
-Acquired in 2022 by the Parrows, we aim to provide the same authentic service to our guests the Rusyniak's provided since 2008.
+In 1970, the Log Cabin Inn closed when the road was relocated to a more stable area on the western side of the valley and was subsequently transformed into a private residence.
+When the property became available in 2004, John and Jill Rusyniak acquired it and launched the Log Cabin Wilderness Lodge, creating a paradise for visitors.
+In 2025, the Alsup family took ownership, and we are dedicated to upholding the authentic service that has defined the Log Cabin Wilderness Lodge.